Back to top

 Celebrating Cellist Jan Vargas Nedvetsky -- 2025 Nominee for the 2025 U.S. Presidential Scholars in the Arts

-The Music Institute of Chicago is honored to announce that Academy cellist, Jan Vargas Nedvetsky, is a nominee for the 2025 U.S. Presidential Scholars in the Arts, one of the nation’s highest honors for high school students.
+Cellist Jan Vargas Nedvetsky, was a nominee for the 2025 U.S. Presidential Scholars in the Arts, one of the nation’s highest honors for high school students.
 YoungArts is the sole nominating agency for this prestigious award, and the 60 candidates—representing 22 and 10 artistic disciplines—are all YoungArts award winners with distinction.
 In May, the White House Commission on Presidential Scholars will announce the final 20 high school seniors to be recognized as U.S. Presidential Scholars in the Arts for their academic and artistic accomplishments, demonstrated leadership, community service and outreach initiatives, and overall creativity.

 Jan has been a Merit Fellow Scholarship recipient in the Academy since 2019, when he began a remarkable career of solo and chamber music performances, competition awards, a proven track record for significant community service, and a host of extraordinary life experiences.
 A student of Hans Jorgen Jensen and Oleksa Mycyk, Jan is also a Cello Fellow at the Chicago Musical Pathways Initiative.
 During his Academy tenure, he has performed as a soloist with numerous orchestras, including a recent performance Dvořák’s entire cello concerto with the Northbrook Symphony under the baton of Mina Zikri.
 Last April, Jan took center stage for his performance of the difficult Variations on a Rococo Theme by Pyotr I. Tchaikovsky, at the Athenaeum Theater in Chicago.
 Last year, Jan performed in Lake Placid NY; Detroit, MI; Washington, DC; Miami, FL, Boise ID, Salmon, ID, and soloed with Central Oregon Symphony Orchestra in Bend, Oregon.

 He has won numerous awards with chamber ensembles like the Omaggio String Quartet; performed live on WFMT Introductions and From the Top; has performed and attended master classes across Europe; received the Liechtenstein Music Academy scholarship and participated in the esteemed Gstaad Menuhin String Academy in 2024.
-Now, as a Young Arts 2024 Winner with Distinction, he is a US Presidential Scholar nominee.
-We salute his dedication and drive, and will be cheering him on in April. https://janvargasnedvetsky.com/
+Now, as a Young Arts 2024 Winner with Distinction, he is a US Presidential Scholar nominee. https://janvargasnedvetsky.com/

 Violinist Lily Sullivan, student Grigory Kalinovsky, and violinist Emily Chen, student of Almita Vamos and Injoo Choi, were named semifinalists for the 2025 International Young Artist Concerto Competition.
 Sixteen competitors have been selected to move to the semi-final round, including one student under the age of 13.
 Competitors that move to the semi-final and final rounds will be invited to perform with a professional orchestra in January 2025.
 Four competitors will proceed to the final round with one ultimate winner.
 Performing January 25, 2025 with SEEN Worldwide Orchestra at Buntrock Hall, Symphony Center - Chicago Illinois.